Aztic/Tesseract-Python-API-Wrapper/README.md

 ## TODO
 - Auth support
-- Add more languages
 - Allow specify the language in the endpoint
-- Add variables to the Dockerfile to allow the selection of the languages to install

 ## License
 GPL-3.0.
 See [LICENSE](LICENSE) for more information.